-With Winter around the bend and Covid still front of mind, every family I know is thinking about how to extend their outdoors time or increase the hygge-factor inside.
+With Winter around the bend, now is a great time to pull out some snuggle-ready blankets.
 I’ve always loved how European cafes give out blankets so you can stay cozy outside longer, so think of these ideas as ones to help you stay cozy inside or out.
 Shopping your linen closet is always the most eco-friendly first step, but if you need to boost your blanket collection, here are some of my favorite ethically sourced blankets and throws from minority and women-owned businesses!

 Made Trade is owned by Cayley Pater and run by herself and her husband to provide ethically sourced home wares.
 They also work with POC-owned businesses to promote more diversity in the environmentally responsible goods space, which can be hard to find.